18F/handbook/docs/policies/travel/travel-guide-3-approval.md

     *  Likely _FAILS_ arise when non-government contract flight was selected in [Choosing a flight 2](/travel-guide-2-choose-your-itinerary/#choose-a-flight) or if your booked a hotel outside of Concur.
 An authorization with a _FAIL_ may still be submitted, but should be justified in some way.
 For example, the choice of flight may be justified if there were no government contract flights available or if a non-contract fare was less expensive.

 3. Correct your or justify failures.
-To justify a _FAIL_, you may either add an explanation after clicking Justify Pre-Audit Results, or via email to 18Ftravelauths@gsa.gov.
+To justify a _FAIL_, you may either add an explanation after clicking Justify Pre-Audit Results, or via email to CivicActionstravelauths@gsa.gov.

 4. Click **Document Actions -> Submit Document** (in the upper right hand corner of your authorization)